amirghaffari/front-end/README.md

 In the implementation of the front-end, both server side technologies (i.e. `Spring framework` on `J2EE` platform) and client side technologies (i.e. `JavaScript`, `AJAX`, `JQuery`, `HTML`, and `CSS`) are used.
 Front-end is able to be configured to uses `RESTful API's` to obtain data from a Core (an application that is responsible to handle data layer tasks).

-A demo version of the front-end is available [here](http://frontend-ghaffari.rhcloud.com/frontend/).

 How to build and deploy
 ----------------------------------------